sriteja123gujjari/sriteja123gujjari/README.md

-- 👋 Hi, I’m @sriteja123gujjari
+- 👋 Hi, I’m @sritejagujjari
-- 👀 I’m interested in
+- 👀 I’m interested in cricket
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me Linkdin
+- 📫 How to reach me  and Instagram:
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...